 Singapore Water Costs & Charges

-Trade Waste Discharge Fees:
+Trade Effluent Discharge Fees:

 How Water Recycling Aids Compliance